 Anyone can write content for the web.
 It might be biased, inaccurate or illegal.
 If you are using Google, you will need to learn to evaluate your sources

-Google Scholar and Pubmed are excellent if used in the correct way, linked to the library and if you double-check if the article is peer-reviewed etc. You still have to be careful using articles from Google Scholar. (see article link below)
+Google Scholar is excellent if used in the correct way, linked to the library and if you double-check if the article is peer-reviewed etc. You still have to be careful using articles from Google Scholar. (see article link below)

 You should use library databases.
 They don't need payment.
 Librarians and Lecturers chose the databases to suit your courses.
-They should have more than enough content for your needs at the undergraduate level.
 Pubmed will ask for a credit card for full text.
 The same article could be in full text through one of the library databases and will not need payment.

 Eolas is a discovery search.
-It's a product that makes it easier for you to search for information resources such as ebooks, print books, journal articles and standards.
-It is a search interface for most of the library databases and quite a lot of open access resources too.
+It's a product that makes it easier for you to search for information resources such as eBooks, print books and journal articles.
+It is a search interface for most of the library databases and some open access resources.

-We get quite a few databases from EBSCO, and EBSCOhost is just all those databases stuck under the one interface.
+We get quite a few databases from EBSCO, and EBSCOhost is just all those databases placed under the one interface.
 Eolas is a separate EBSCO product.

 From the library website click the A-Z Databases Link.
 Then find the database you want from the list and click on the title.
 We will link help guides and give information on the various databases from that web page.
 If you need extra help searching the databases just email the library and book as tutorial.